 Espresso maker or coffee maker

-Stir in the sugar: Add the sugar and stir until the mixture looks like a bubbly thick syrup.
+Stir in the sugar.
+Add the sugar and stir until the mixture looks like a bubbly, thick syrup.

-Vanilla: Yes, this recipe calls for two tablespoons (not teaspoons) of vanilla.
+Vanilla: Yes, this recipe calls for 2 tablespoons (not teaspoons) of vanilla.
 This sounds like a lot, but it does more than anything else to mimic the intense, even artificial, taste of the syrups used in coffee shops.
 But feel free to start with less and bump it up as needed.

-Milk Fat: This recipe is most satisfying when made with whole milk, but 2% and skim can be substituted.
+Milk fat: This recipe is most satisfying when made with whole milk, but 2% and skim can be substituted.

-Canned Pumpkin Substitution: You can substitute 1 teaspoon Torani Pumpkin Spice Syrup for the canned pumpkin if you have it on hand.
+- Canned pumpkin substitution: You can substitute 1 teaspoon Torani Pumpkin Spice Syrup for the canned pumpkin if you have it on hand.

-Sugar Substitute: You can use a sugar substitute in place of the sugar if desired.
+- Sugar substitute: You can use a sugar substitute in place of the sugar if desired.
 Add to taste.